cortex-lab/alyx/docs/00_gettingstarted.md

 docker exec -it alyx_apache python manage.py createsuperuser
 ```

-You can now visit the Alyx interfact in your web browser at [http://localhost:8000](http://localhost:8000)
+You can now visit the Alyx interface in your web browser at [http://localhost:8000](http://localhost:8000)

 This is it !
 In the next session, we will see how to register experiments and datasets on this database from a local python environment.